tinkerbell/tink/docs/concepts.md

 A template is a Go template based definition that defines the overall flow of a workflow.
 A user must write a template based on a valid template format.
 Template can consist of custom variable which can be substituted before execution.
 For example, a target is defined separately and is substituted in a template at the time of creating a workflow.

 A template is stored as a blob in the database and is parsed later during the creation of a worflow.
-A user can CRUD a template using the CLI (`rover template`).
+A user can CRUD a template using the CLI (`tinkerbell template`).
 Here is a sample workflow template:

 ```yaml
 version: '0.1'